 For the actual paint, Miss C chose to use a creamy white linen color.
 She applied two coats letting it cure in between.
 Next, she used a soft pink to paint the drawer insides and sides.
 They were still pretty ugly with traces of four layers of paint too.

-Now for the finishing touches.
+Finally, it’s time for the finishing touches.
 Last, she wanted to add some sort of pep to the drawer fronts, so I helped her create an image that we could project using my thrifted overhead projector.
-Next, she used…get this…a pencil eraser to apply her dots in this filigree pattern.
+With that in mind, she used…get this…a pencil eraser to apply her dots in this filigree pattern.
 I used this technique all the time and it works wonderfully. (notice Teddy manning the overhead projector for us.
 What a cutie.)

 Once done, she did another coat of poly to the drawer fronts and applied a coat of white wax to seal it all together.
 Finally, here’s the new and updated Art Deco chest of drawers, if I do say as my proud mama self.

-And her added filigree art to the front makes it have a new twist to this updated Art Deco Chest.
-Fun what you can do with a pencil and paint…and a thrifted overhead projector. hee hee.
+Additionally, her added filigree art to the front makes it have a new twist to this updated Art Deco Chest.
+Likewise, isn’t it fun what you can do with a pencil and paint…and a thrifted overhead projector?

 In addition, we invite you to pin and share this updated Art Deco chest of drawers to inspire others (including kids!!) to see past the ugly and see potential.